Combo Amp or Head and Cab: How to Choose for Guitar and Bass

 In a head and cabinet setup, the head is the actual guitar amplifier itself.
 The cabinet is only a box that houses the speaker or speakers.
 You can’t use an amp head without a cabinet – you need both components.
 While gear companies usually make amps and cabinets that are meant to go together, you can mix different models and brands, as long as you match the amp with the correct speaker impedance.

-A head and cab together is often called a half-stack, and a head with two cabinets is called a full-stack.
+A head and cab together are often called a half-stack, and a head with two cabinets is called a full-stack.

 But, we guitar players have come to use the term "amplifier" in a somewhat misleading way at times.
 Sometimes, when we say "amp" we are really talking about a combo.